Is your gut leaking?

 You are not necessarily what you eat but more accurately, what you absorb.
 If you have an inflamed gut or a leaky gut, you wont be absorbing all the nutrients from the foods you’re eating ($75 at whole foods, down the toilet!
 So to speak).
 What gives?

 The crux of digestion occurs in the small intestine.
 This is where food is broken down into amino acids (from protein), fatty acids (from fats), or glucose (from carbs).
 Ideally these food particles are broken down and absorbed through the lining of the small intestine into the bloodstream, where they are then transported through the body for nourishment and repair.
-If you’re not properly digesting for whatever reason (will discuss in a bit) and food isn’t properly assimilated, inflammation occurs, widening the tight junctions that line the small intestine.
-Food particles then leak through and make it into your bloodstream.
-Food particles aren’t supposed to be in your bloodstream, so your body sees this as a foreign invader and marks it as an antigen.
-Your immune system mounts an attack on said invader.
-Now, every time you eat that food and it leaks into your bloodstream, your body recognizes the protein from that food as an invader, and your immune system fires.
+If you’re not properly digesting for various reasons and food isn’t properly assimilated, inflammation occurs, widening the tight junctions that line the small intestine.
+Proteins and toxins from undigested food particles then leak through and make it into your bloodstream.
+Your body sees these foreign proteins as invader and marks it as an antigen.
+Your immune system mounts an attack, releasing inflammatory cytokines.
+Now, every time you eat that food and it leaks into your bloodstream, your body recognizes the protein from that food as an invader, your immune system fires, and cytokines are released.
 Toxins and oxidants are the by-products of this increased white blood cell activity that occurs as a result of inflammation (oxidants and toxins = aging more quickly).
 Whatever else is in your small intestine (yeast, other toxins, bacteria) can leak into the bloodstream too, adding to your toxic load and making you feel crappy.

 The inflammatory response is somewhat similar to what happens when you cut your finger.
 It swells and turns red, right?
 That’s a normal inflammation response to protect your body from infection.
 But when inflammation occurs regularly in response to foods you’re eating and an unhappy small intestine, you begin to experience chronic, systemic inflammation throughout the body.
 The majority of your immune system is in your gut, and when it’s constantly reacting to foods you’re eating, its attention is primarily spent sending forces to put out the fire in the digestive system.
 Therefore, you have fewer immune reserves to fight colds, viruses, bacteria, abnormal cells, cancer cells, etc.